elemaudio/docs/docs/packages/plugin-renderer.md

 ```

 Typically, you will want to prepare your web assets for production the same way you would in preparation for
 hosting on a static web server (i.e. bundling and minification).
+This step is important; bundled assets within
+the exported plugin will be loaded from relative file URLs.
+If your assets reference each other with absolute
-Once you've done that, point `elem-export` to
+paths, the exported plugin likely will fail to load.
+Now, once you've done that, point `elem-export` to
 the directory where your prepared assets are with the `-o` flag, and to your `manifest.json` file, which here is
 equivalent to the `elementary.config.json` discussed in the above configuration section.